AHFotis/HickeyFotisPortfolio/README.md

  * Portfolio
     * Image based page.
     * Currently contains images of Anna Hickey Fotis's hobbies.
-Will be updated with workas work is completed.
+Will be updated with work as work is completed.
     * Contains links to other pages in site.

  * Contact